Recoskie/JDasm/docs/Basics.md

 <br />

 Pictures can store pairs of three bytes in Red, Green, Blue per pixel in an array.
-Thus after index exceeds the width, it moves to the next line of the picture, till picture height.
+After index exceeds the width, it moves to the next line of the picture, till picture height.

 <br />

-As such is how a bit map pictures work and are read <a href="https://en.wikipedia.org/wiki/BMP_file_format#:~:text=The%20BMP%20file%20format%2C%20also,and%20OS%2F2%20operating%20systems" target="_blank">Bit Map picture format.</a>
+As such is how a bit map pictures work and are read <a href="https://en.wikipedia.org/wiki/BMP_file_format#:~:text=The%20BMP%20file%20format%2C%20also,and%20OS%2F2%20operating%20systems" target="_blank">Bit Map picture format</a>.

 <br />

-I use to actually write bit maps pictures one byte at a time in a hex editor.
+I use to actually write bit map pictures one byte at a time in a hex editor.
 It is the equivalent of doing pixel art.
 Also is good practice.

 <br />

-When you click, save, and see your picture load in a picture program.
+When you click save and see your picture load in a picture program.
 That is the moment it is magical.
 Considering you just wrote the picture in 1's, and 0's.

 <br />